the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

-So far, this behavior is acceptable, since everything renders on time.
-Now we'll take this experiment a step further, by typing into the SearchForm component's input field.
+So far, this behavior is acceptable since everything renders on time.
+Now we'll take this experiment a step further by typing into the SearchForm component's input field.
 You should see the changes with every character entered into the element:

 {title="Visualization",lang="text"}
 ~~~~~~~